 Are you or is your partner having a particularly close friendship with someone?
 In this article you'll discover what the difference is between a friendship and emotional infidelity.

 On discovering that your partner is cheating on you, you'll want to know what to do next to survive infidelity at a time you feel your world is falling apart.

 How to heal from infidelity and stay together

 When your partner or spouse has been unfaithful and you'll find expert tips and advice in this article to help you save your relationship so that you can stay together.

 Dealing with infidelity when you are having an affair

 If you're the one cheating on your partner or spouse, there'll be important decisions to be made.
 Discover here what might be awaiting you if you're dealing with infidelity.

 Emotional infidelity: could it actually just be a harmless friendship?

 Yes, it certainly could be.
 As human beings we’re capable of different kinds of love.
 You only have to think about your feelings of love for the various people in your life.

-It's also perfectly possible to experience a strong loving bond with someone for whom you have no romantic feelings.
-You're probably also fairly certain in this case that you'd never have sex with them.
+It’s also perfectly possible to experience a strong loving bond with someone for whom you have no romantic feelings.
+You’re probably also fairly certain in this case that you’d never have a physical relationship with them.